Germline development: Germline development in mammals

 Mammalian PGCs are specified by signalling between cells (induction), rather than by the segregation of germ plasm as the embryo divides.
 In mice, PGCs originate from the proximal epiblast, close to the extra-embryonic ectoderm (ExE), of the post-implantation embryo as early as embryonic day 6.5.
 By E7.5 a founding population of approximately 40 PGCs are generated in this region of the epiblast in the developing mouse embryo.
 The epiblast, however, also give rise to somatic cell lineages that make up the embryo proper; including the endoderm, ectoderm and mesoderm.
 The specification of primordial germ cells in mammals is mainly attributed to the downstream functions of two signaling pathways; the BMP signaling pathway and the canonical WNT/β-catenin pathway.

 Bone morphogenetic protein 4 (BMP4) is released by the extra-embryonic ectoderm (ExE) at embryonic day 5.5 to 5.75 directly adjacent to the epiblast and causes the region of the epiblast nearest to the ExE to express Blimp1 and Prdm14 in a dose-dependent manner.
 This is evident as the number of PGCs forming in the epiblast decreases in proportion to the loss of BMP4 alleles.
 BMP4 acts through its downstream intercellular transcription factors SMAD1 and SMAD5.
 During approximately the same time, WNT3 starts to be expressed in the posterior visceral endoderm of the epiblast.
 WNT3 signalling has been shown to be essential in order for the epiblast to acquire responsiveness to the BMP4 signal from the ExE.
 WNT3 mutants fail to establish a primordial germ cell population, but this can be restored with exogenous WNT activity.
 The WNT3/β-catenin signalling pathway is essential for the expression of the transcription factor T (Brachyury), a transcription factor that was previously characterized somatic and mesoderm specific genes.
 T was recently found to be both necessary and sufficient to induce the expression of the known PGC specification genes Blimp1 and Prdm14.
 The induction of Transcription Factor T was seen 12 hours after BMP/WNT signaling, as opposed to the 24 to 36 hours it took for Blimp1 and Prdm14 genes to be expressed.
 Transcription factor T acts upstream of BLIMP1 and Prdm14 in PGC specification by binding to the genes respective enhancer elements.
-It is important to note that while T can activate the expression of Blimp1 and Prdm14 in the absence of both BMP4 and WNT3, pre-exposure of PGC progenitors to WNTs (without BMP4) prevents T from activating these genes.
+While T can activate the expression of Blimp1 and Prdm14 in the absence of both BMP4 and WNT3, pre-exposure of PGC progenitors to WNTs (without BMP4) prevents T from activating these genes.
 Details on how BMP4 prevents T from inducing mesodermal genes, and only activate PGC specification genes, remain unclear.